Aliya Moldagulova: Military career

-In March 1942, together with the orphanage, Aliya left the besieged Leningrad for the village of Vyatskoye, Yaroslavl Region.
+In March 1942, together with the orphanage, Moldagulova left the besieged Leningrad for the village of Vyatskoye, Yaroslavl Region.
 On 1 October 1942, after graduating from the 7th grade of the Vyatka secondary school, she entered the Rybinsk Aviation Technical School.
-She wanted to become a pilot, but she got into a training group specializing in “cold metalworking”.
-Three months later, Aliya Moldagulova applied to the Red Army with a request to send her to the front.
+She wanted to become a pilot, but she got into a training group specializing in "cold metalworking".
+Three months later, Moldagulova applied to the Red Army with a request to send her to the front.
 On 21 December 1942, she was expelled from the technical school due to leaving to the front.

 On 20 March 1942, by order of the People's Commissariat of Defense of the Soviet Union, a school of sniper instructors was created under the Main Directorate of Vsevobuch.
 On November 27 of the same year, it reorganized into the Central Women's Sniper Training School.
-Aliya was included in the first enrollment of this school, which was located in the village of Veshnyaki, near Moscow, on the territory where the Moscow Humanitarian University is now located (Yunosti Street, 5).
+Moldagulova was included in the first enrollment of this school, which was located in the village of Veshnyaki, near Moscow, on the territory where the Moscow Humanitarian University is now located (Yunosti Street, 5).
 Classes were held in this building, and the barracks where the cadets lived were set up on the territory of the former estate of the Sheremetevs in Kuskovo.

-From the memoirs of N. A. Matveeva, then a student of a sniper school: “On 17 December 1942, I first met Aliya at the Rybinsk City Executive Committee.
+From the memoirs of N. A. Matveeva, then a student of a sniper school: "On 17 December 1942, I first met Aliya at the Rybinsk City Executive Committee.
 At that time she looked like a very young teenage girl, she was 17 years old.
 But Aliya persistently sought to volunteer for the front ...
 Upon arrival at the school, they underwent a medical examination.
 Leah and I (I called her that) were enrolled in the fourth company by their height - the smallest.
 Placed in a greenhouse with three-tiered bunks.
 Leah and I slept next to each other.
 It was cold, there was nowhere to dry clothes, soldier's footcloths, shoes.
 Then our fourth company transferred to a capital barrack, conditions improved.
 After that, studies began at a sniper school.
 They learned to shoot accurately, to crawl on their bellies, to be invisible to the enemy.
-In her studies, Aliya showed perseverance, perseverance in mastering the sniper business ”.
-In the sniper school, Aliya was awarded a personalized rifle with the inscription "From the Central Committee of the Komsomol for excellent shooting".
+In her studies, Aliya showed perseverance, perseverance in mastering the sniper business ".
+In the sniper school, Moldagulova was awarded a personalized rifle with the inscription "From the Central Committee of the Komsomol for excellent shooting".